WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 <img src="./media/Step3-image-03.png" />

-3. **Select** the "Dashboard" sub-menu to go to the All Apps section of your Bluemix dashboard.
+3. **Select** the "Dashboard" sub-menu to go to the "All Apps" section of your Bluemix dashboard.

 <img src="./media/Step3-image-04.png" />

-4. **Click on** the "WDP Lab *Your Name* Application" Name (not the Route URL) where Your Name is your First and Last name, that you created in GettingStarted.
+4. **Click on** the "WDP Lab *Your Name* Application" Name (not the Route URL) where *Your Name* is your First and Last name, that you created in GettingStarted.

 <img src="./media/Step3-image-05.png" />